Clastify logo

 Image

-That is why seat belts, airbags, crash mats and sports follow-through matter.
-For the same change in momentum, a longer stopping time gives a smaller average force.
-The momentum change hasn’t vanished; it has been spread out and made less brutal.
+This is why seat belts, airbags, crash mats and sports follow-through matter.
+For the same change in momentum, increasing the stopping time reduces the average force.
+The momentum change has not disappeared; it has been made less brutal.

-A neat practical way to estimate the force of a kick is to measure the contact time using foil contacts and a timer, then find the ball’s launch speed using projectile motion from a bench.
-Divide the ball’s change in momentum by the contact time to get the average force.
+A neat practical method for estimating the force of a kick is to measure the contact time with foil contacts and a timer, then determine the ball’s launch speed using projectile motion from a bench.
+The ball’s change in momentum divided by the contact time gives the average force.
 Realistic improvements include video analysis, repeated trials, a stiffer timing circuit contact, and careful measurement of the launch height and horizontal range.

 Newton’s second law in momentum form

-The same idea shows up when water leaves a hose, as a force on the nozzle.
-If water speeds up from the hose to the nozzle, its momentum changes each second; the hose feels an equal and opposite force.
+For water leaving a hose, the same idea appears as a force on the nozzle.
+If water speeds up from the hose to the nozzle, its momentum changes each second; the hose experiences an equal and opposite force.
 Firefighters know this without needing the equation.

 Image